ghaffarian/nanologger/README.md

 Here's a very basic example usage:

-    // Initialize the logger with the desired path of your log file Logger.init("/path/to/log/file.log");
+    // Initialize the logger with a desired path for your log file Logger.init("/path/to/log/file.log");

     // Now start logging!